← Back to BlogParenting by Age

 Before the Device Arrives

-If your child doesn't have a smartphone yet, have the conversation before you give them one:
+If your child does not have a smartphone yet, have the conversation before you give them one:

 1. This phone belongs to the family.
-You're borrowing it.
+You are borrowing it.

 2. Monitoring is part of the deal.
 We see what apps you use and how much time you spend.